FIFA World Cup video games: FIFA 23 DLC (Qatar)

 FIFA 23 features both men's and women's World Cup game modes, replicating the 2022 FIFA World Cup and the 2023 FIFA Women's World Cup.
 Once again this expansion does not feature a World Cup qualification mode that leads to the actual World Cup itself and only offers the tournament with the participating teams just like the previous 2018 DLC edition.
 Unlike the previous World Cup games, this mode doesn't include all tournament stadiums, as it includes only two out of eight stadiums.

+2026 FIFA World Cup

+On 2 October 2025, FIFA announced FIFA Heroes as the official video game for the 2026 FIFA World Cup, scheduled for release in 2026 on Android, iOS, Nintendo Switch, PlayStation, and Xbox platforms.

+FIFA Women's World Cup video games

+Mia Hamm Soccer 64 was the first major standalone women's soccer video game, while FIFA 16 was the first of the FIFA series to include women's national teams.
+The FIFA 19 downloadable update allowed users to play only the 2019 FIFA Women's World Cup Final, and FIFA 23 featured women's club football, the UEFA Women's Champions League, and the Women's World Cup tournament mode for the first time in the FIFA series, replicating the 2023 FIFA Women's World Cup and becoming EA Sports' most expansive FIFA Women's World Cup update to date.